langf00rd/hashnode/cl6tngmoe0fy3genv8gml47ir.md

 ### Running the example react app

-A basic react app that has already been linked to the library we're creating can be found in the example/ folder.
-Run the react app dev server by:
+A basic react app that has already been linked to the library we're creating can be found in the `example/` folder.
+Start the react app dev server by:

 ```
 cd example # change directory into the example/ folder